-AEMO will deploy a slightly different approach to generation retirements depending on the scenario.
-For those scenarios which have periods that are not influenced by an explicit decarbonisation constraint in the electricity sector, Approach 1 will be used to reflect the primary driver of retirements being on the basis of wholesale prices, and therefore the primary determinant of retirement are forecasting wholesale prices.
+AEMO deploys a slightly different approach to generation retirements depending on the scenario.
+For those scenarios which have periods that are not influenced by an explicit decarbonisation constraint in the electricity sector, Approach 1 is used to reflect the primary driver of retirements being on the basis of wholesale prices, and therefore the primary determinant of retirement are forecasting wholesale prices.

-When an explicit emissions constraint is influencing generator retirements, Approach 2 will be used which initially determines a retirement trajectory through least-cost modelling which takes into account the impact on cumulative emissions.
+When an explicit emissions constraint is influencing generator retirements, Approach 2 is used which initially determines a retirement trajectory through least-cost modelling which takes into account the impact on cumulative emissions.
 These outcomes are then validated in time-sequential modelling, where only large negative profitability outcomes are sufficient to trigger further retirements.